 Wow, what a spring season we have had so far.
-Rains in the Southern part of Maine have been torrential, while gardeners in the central part of Maine are rototilling their gardens in March and planting early season vegetables.
+Rains in the Southern part of Maine have been torrential, while gardeners in the central part of Maine are rototilling their gardens in March and planting early-season vegetables.

 Many gardeners begin planting in May, sometimes around the traditional last frost date or Memorial Day weekend.
-Unfortunately, this leaves them missing out on some of the best growing conditions for cool season vegetables.
+Unfortunately, this leaves them missing out on some of the best growing conditions for cool-season vegetables.
 Not only do they miss out on some of the productivity of the crop, the cool season crops sown late in the spring or early summer often have their season cut short by hot dry conditions in June or early July.
-Cool season crops sown early in the season tend to be more productive and also are more competitive against weeds, and usually beat out the pesky summer annual weeds that germinate in late May and early June.
+Cool-season crops sown early in the season tend to be more productive and also are more competitive against weeds, and usually beat out the pesky summer annual weeds that germinate in late May and early June.

 So what can be sown in the garden early in the season?
 First off, your soil must be dry enough before you go rushing out and plant.
 If you can grasp a fist full of your soil and it stays together in a ball, it is too wet.
 Don’t go out and till, thinking that will help dry it out quicker.
 You may end up destroying your soil structure and causing more problems down the road.
 Secondly, plan your early season crops where you know it will remain somewhat drier if we get those pesky late April or early May rains.
-This may mean that you might want rake some soil into a raised bed of about 6-8” tall that will keep any seeds or young plants from drowning.
+This may mean that you might want to rake some soil into a raised bed of about 6-8” tall that will keep any seeds or young plants from drowning.
 Finally, you may consider germinating some plants indoors that you would not traditionally transplant and therefore get a jump on the season while being able to control seeds from rotting if it does get too wet.

 So what can be planted that withstand cold nights and germinate in cool soils?
-Some of the traditional crops that can be sown are greens such as lettuce, spinach and kale.
+Some of the traditional crops that can be sown are greens such as lettuce, spinach, and kale.
 Often carrots are seeded this time of year as well.
-Since carrots are relatively slow to germinate, some gardeners add in a small amount of radish seeds to mark the rows as the radishes emerge quickly in cool soils and may be some of your first crops to harvest, well before the carrots.
-Members of the brassica family are also suited for cool season growing.
+Since carrots are relatively slow to germinate, some gardeners add in a small number of radish seeds to mark the rows as the radishes emerge quickly in cool soils and may be some of your first crops to harvest, well before the carrots.
+Members of the brassica family are also suited for cool-season growing.
 Broccoli, cauliflower, and cabbage grow best in temperatures between 60 and 70 F. However, exposure to prolonged periods of temperatures below 50 F may cause premature head development or buttoning.
 These are often transplanted into the garden but can also be direct seeded.
-Onion seeds, sets or plants are also cold and frost tolerant and can be sown early in the garden season.
+Onion seeds, sets, or plants are also cold and frost tolerant and can be sown early in the garden season.

 Two of my favorite vegetables and a Maine tradition for early season growing are peas and beets.
 Both of these crops require moist cool soils to germinate.
-Remember to inoculate your pea seeds with an appropriate nitrogen fixing bacteria!
+Remember to inoculate your pea seeds with an appropriate nitrogen-fixing bacteria!
 Finally, as I like to have new potatoes with my peas on the 4th of July, plant some early season potatoes.

 All of these crops can benefit from the use of row covers or low tunnels early in the season to enhance growing conditions and protect from some extreme cold conditions that may happen—remember we do live in Maine!